An Improved Inference for IV Regressions: Model and Preliminaries

-It is possible to conduct inference directly based on the low-dimensional IV.
-Specifically, given a $d_z \times d_z$ positive definite weighting matrix $\hat A_n$, the GMM estimator with the IVs $z$ and weighting matrix $\hat A_n$ can be written as
+Under our setting, it is possible to conduct inference directly based on the low-dimensional IVs.
+Specifically, given a $d_z \times d_z$ positive definite weighting matrix $\hat A_n$, the generalized method of moments (GMM) estimator can be written as